 At Mackworth House School, we run a curriculum which is flexible to the individual needs of our pupils in both its aim and its delivery.

-Each of our pupils are supported on a minumum 1:1 basis.
+Each of our pupils is supported on a minimum 1:1 basis.
 Our pupils work closely with our team of Teaching Assistants and Teachers who focus entirely on meeting the needs of each individual child.

 Our curriculum aims to maximise learning opportunities using a range of meaningful and functional activities to prepare our pupils for adult life.
 Motivators for learning are identified through person-centred planning and learning will occur at natural times throughout the day.
 Individualised learning programmes are established, implemented and managed by all the teams, and pupils’ needs are met through the identification of a suitable and proactive support team.

 All pupils follow a differentiated national and vocational curriculum.
 We focus on the needs and skills that each pupil will require in adult life.
 Initial four-week induction programme consists of a range of activities to enable the multi-disciplinary team to identify the essential skills, likes and interests that are the pre-requisite for the pupils to learn.
 The individualised curriculum will then be developed through person centred planning to maximise the opportunities to practice and build communication and behavioural strategies.
 Our curriculum is extremely flexible, and pupils will learn at a level and pace which suits them.
 Pupils will work towards and gain nationally recognised certificates of achievement in various subjects.
 When the pupil reaches Year 9 some of their outcomes will include a focus on preparing for adulthood.
 Planning will be centred around the individual and explore the pupil’s aspirations and abilities, what they want to be able to do when they leave post-16 education or training and the support they need to achieve their ambition.